 Most projects are designed to be completed in approximately an hour.

 The entire art program was developed to be taught by "Modeling".
 Modeling is an instructional strategy in which the teacher/volunteer demonstrates a new concept or approach to learning and students learn by observing.
 Whenever a teacher/volunteer demonstrates a concept for a student that teacher is modeling.

 The Color Wheel Art Curriculum is a one time fee to purchase the art program.

 In addition each classroom will need to purchase a Color Wheel binder with all the art lessons and information.
 It is printed in full color and on high quality paper.

 Art Docent (parent volunteer and Teacher (if needed) on-site training is included each year (recommended 1 -2 hours).

-On-going customer support is included (email response in 24 - 48 hours).
+On-going customer support is included (email or phone response in 24 - 48 hours).

 Cost of Art Supplies to be purchased and stored by school

 On-going customer support (email response in 24 - 48 hours).